amacaluso/Quantum-Algorithm-for-Ensemble-Learning/README.md

 The code is organised as follows:
 - *Quantum Ensemble of Swap Test.ipynb* contains the details about the implementation of the ensemble of two swap tests.
 Also, it explains all equations omitted in the paper.
 - *Multiple Experiments for Quantum Ensemble (Simulator).ipynb* uses the quantum algorithm to produce the ensemble of two swap tests.
-It generates 20 small dataset and compare the results of quantum ensemble with the same algorithm computed classically.
+It generates 20 small datasets and compare the results of quantum ensemble with the ensemble computed classically.
 - *Quantum Swap Test.ipynb* explains in detail the swap test by performing also simulation considering a small dataset.